 Portuguese Republic

-D7 visa (passive income / retirement) fees
+D7 visa (passive income / retirement): government fee breakdown

-Portugal D7 government fees total around €470 in year one for a single applicant, dominated by the AIMA residence-permit issuance fee.
+Portugal D7 government fees total around €490 in year one for a single applicant, split between the €110 consular national-visa fee and the AIMA residence-permit issuance.

 Headline total